jtod/Sigma16/docs/src/userguide/userguide.md

 * gh (bits 8-15) 8-bit operand
 * disp (bits 0-15) 16 bit operand "displacement"

 There are two kinds of format: the machine instruction formats, and the assembly language instruction statement formats.
-There are four machine instruction formats: RRR, RX, EXP1, EXP2.
+There are three machine instruction formats: RRR, RX, EXP2.
 However, there is a larger set of assembly language statement formats, because there are special syntaxes for some instructions, and there are assembler directives that aren't instructions at all.
 The assembly language